rabbitmq/rabbitmq-website/site/clustering.md

 cluster.
 If that node should fail, and the rest of the cluster survives, then the client should notice the closed connection, and should be able to reconnect to some surviving member of the cluster.

+Many clients support lists of hostnames that will be tried in order at connection time.

-Generally, it's not advisable to bake in node hostnames or IP addresses into client applications: this introduces inflexibility and will require client applications to be edited, recompiled and redeployed should the configuration of the cluster change or the number of nodes in the cluster change.
-Instead, we recommend a more abstracted approach: this could be a dynamic DNS service which has a very short TTL configuration, or a plain TCP load balancer, or some sort of mobile IP achieved with pacemaker or similar technologies.
-In general, this aspect of managing the connection to nodes within a cluster is beyond the scope of RabbitMQ itself, and we recommend the use of other technologies designed specifically to solve these problems.
+Generally it is not recommended to hardcode IP addresses into client applications: this introduces inflexibility and will require client applications to be edited, recompiled and redeployed should the configuration of the cluster change or the number of nodes in the cluster change.

+Instead, consider a more abstracted approach: this could be a dynamic DNS service which has a very short TTL configuration, or a plain TCP load balancer, or a combination of them.

+In general, this aspect of managing the connection to nodes within a cluster is beyond the scope of this guide, and we recommend the use of other technologies designed specifically to address these problems.

 ## <a id="ram-nodes" class="anchor" href="#ram-nodes">Clusters with RAM nodes</a>